Notable People

 Her late Nobel lecture is revealing on this point.
 Instead of using the occasion for institutional grandeur, she spoke about childhood reading, secrecy, private address, and the strange vulnerability of public recognition.
 That felt entirely like her.

-The honors did not elevate minor work into greatness.
+The honors did not turn minor work into greatness.
 They recognized a voice that had already spent decades refining itself against noise, ornament, and false consolation.

 Why Glück lasted